Dosage Form: capsule

 There is no consistent evidence that concurrent use of aspirin mitigates the increased risk of serious CV thrombotic events associated with NSAID use.
 The concurrent use of aspirin and an NSAID does increase the risk of serious GI events (see WARNINGS, Gastrointestinal Effects - Risk of Ulceration, Bleeding, and Perforation).

-NSAIDs, including Piroxicam capsules, can lead to onset of new hypertension or worsening of preexisting hypertension, either of which may contribute to the increased incidence of CV events.
+NSAIDs, including Piroxicam capsule, USP, can lead to onset of new hypertension or worsening of preexisting hypertension, either of which may contribute to the increased incidence of CV events.
 Patients taking thiazides or loop diuretics may have impaired response to these therapies when taking NSAIDs.
-NSAIDs, including Piroxicam capsules, should be used with caution in patients with hypertension.
+NSAIDs, including Piroxicam capsule, USP, should be used with caution in patients with hypertension.
 Blood pressure (BP) should be monitored closely during the initiation of NSAID treatment and throughout the course of therapy.

 Gastrointestinal Effects - Risk of Ulceration, Bleeding, and Perforation

-NSAIDs, including Piroxicam capsules, can cause serious gastrointestinal (GI) adverse events including inflammation, bleeding, ulceration, and perforation of the stomach, small intestine, or large intestine, which can be fatal.
+NSAIDs, including Piroxicam capsule, USP, can cause serious gastrointestinal (GI) adverse events including inflammation, bleeding, ulceration, and perforation of the stomach, small intestine, or large intestine, which can be fatal.
 These serious adverse events can occur at any time, with or without warning symptoms, in patients treated with NSAIDs.
 Only one in five patients who develop a serious upper GI adverse event on NSAID therapy is symptomatic.
-Upper GI ulcers, gross bleeding, or perforation caused by NSAIDs occur in approximately 1% of patients treated for 3 to 6 months, and in about 2 to 4% of patients treated for one year.
+Upper GI ulcers, gross bleeding, or perforation caused by NSAIDs occur in approximately 1% of patients treated for 3–6 months, and in about 2–4% of patients treated for one year.
 These trends continue with longer duration of use, increasing the likelihood of developing a serious GI event at some time during the course of therapy.
 However, even short-term therapy is not without risk.

 To minimize the potential risk for an adverse GI event in patients treated with an NSAID, the lowest effective dose should be used for the shortest possible duration.
 Patients and physicians should remain alert for signs and symptoms of GI ulcerations and bleeding during NSAID therapy and promptly initiate additional evaluation and treatment if a serious GI event is suspected.
 This should include discontinuation of the NSAID until a serious GI adverse event is ruled out.
 For high-risk patients, alternate therapies that do not involve NSAIDs should be considered.